 No assumptions are made as to the extent of modification required to justify regarding a feature as man-made.
 For example, rock art or even “cup and ring” carvings on bedrock a regarded as types of E25 Man-Made Feature.

 Examples:

-the Manchester Ship Canal
+the Manchester Ship Canal (Famie, 1980)

 Michael Jackson’s nose following plastic surgery

 The laser-readable “pits” engraved June 2014 on Martin Doerr’s CD-R, copying songs of Edith Piaf’s.